Njoro: Geography

-Njoro is 2423 meters above sea level.
+Njoro sits 2423 m above sea level.

-Njoro is a station on the meter gauge railway line between Nakuru and Kisumu.
+It is a station on the meter gauge railway line between Nakuru and Kisumu.

 Brief history

-The town was first settled by the pastoralist tribes, Kalenjins and Maasai, before the arrival of British settlers to the Kenya highlands.
+The town was first settled by the pastoralist Kalenjin and Maasai peoples, before the arrival of British settlers to the Kenya Highlands.
 Over the years the town grew to be an important center in agricultural research, education and development.
 The town is home to a campus of the Kenya Agricultural Research Institute (KARI) and Egerton University is situated 5 km south from the town center.

 Njoro was temporarily a district on its own in Rift Valley province.
 The population is rising due to the fact that peace is prevailing, unlike the neighbouring towns like Molo, Mau Narok, and Likia.
 It is near the Mau Forest, which has become a global issue on the environment.

 Economy

 The main economic activities are agribased industries including vegetable and milk processing, large-scale wheat and barley farming, and green house flower farming.
 Light manufacturing industries such as timber milling, canning, and quarrying are also a mainstay of the local economy.
 The economic growth of the town has been slowed due to its proximity to the provincial capital, Nakuru.

 Tourism has a minor but important role in the local economy.
-The town is part of the south Rift tourist circuit as it is on the way to the famed Masai Mara National Park.
+The town is part of the south Rift tourist circuit as it is on the way to the famed Masai Mara National Reserve.
 Tourists can visit the Lord Egerton Castle, which is run and maintained as a visitor and conference center by Egerton University which Lord Egerton founded as Egerton Agricultural College in the mid-1930s they can also visit kembu cottages.
 The town also boasts of a top golf course from Njoro Country Club and a pharmaceutical facility.

 The Kenya Agricultural and Livestock Research Organization (KALRO) Food Crops Research Centre is located in Njoro town.
 The institution carries out research in wheat rust diseases, oil crops, agronomy and pest and disease management.